matelakat/virtual-hypervisor/README.md

 =================
 *Note: Under development, at the moment no openstack bits are installed, Just XCP/XenServer bits*

-This repository contains all the scripts, notes, information that could be useful for installing a XenServer/XCP based OpenStack cloud at home.
+This repository is created to provide an easy way for installing a XenServer/XCP based OpenStack cloud at home, for development purposes.

 Requirements: